This article will introduce you to UniFi Protect, what you'll need to get started, and how to set up your devices.

 - UniFi Protect overview

-- Setting up the UniFi Protect Controller and adding devices
+- Set up UniFi Protect

-- Using the UniFi Protect Controller
+- Use the Protect web application

-- Using the UniFi Protect mobile app
+- Use the Protect mobile app

 - Frequently asked questions